kilpkonn/msc-thesis/main.typ

 As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
 It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
 Caching the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompletion nor for other operations servers provide.
-In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is a common performance optimization strategy for servers.
+Caching the abstract syntax tree is a common performance optimization strategy for servers @editing-support-for-languages-lsp.

 == Machine learning based autocompletions <machine-learning>
 In this chapter we will take a look at machine learning based autocompletion tools.